-Approved by Co pproved by Committee: [DATE] Review Date: September 16, 2020 Approved by Co Approved by Council: [DATE] Approved Budget: [AMOUNT] [DATE] Mandate [as approved by Council] a chair appointed by Council, the i Committee (ERC) is continued and shall be composed of mmediate past chair, if any, and such other Members as three members of the Committee constitute a quorum.
-(2) Where an application for the issuance of a licence, temporary licence or limited licence is referred to the Experience Requirements Committee pursuant to the Act, the Committee shall, (a) assess the experience qualifications of the applicant; and applicant meets the experience requirements prescribed d so advise the Registrar.
+Approved by Committee: [DATE] Review Date: September 16, 2020 Approved by C ouncil: [DATE] Approved Budget: [AMOUNT] [DATE] Mandate [as approved by Council] roved a chair appointed by Council, the immediate past chair, if any, and such other Members as ssuance of a licence, temporary licence or limited licence irements Committee pursuant to the Act, the Committee (a) assess the experience qualifications of the applicant; and applicant meets the experience requirements prescribed d so advise the Registrar.
 R.R.O.
 1990, Reg.
 941, requirements, specify meet, for the purpose mines that the applicant does not meet the experience the experience requirements that the applicant must s of the notice referred to in subsection 14(6) of the Act 1 s.
 41(2); O.Reg 71/15, s.
-13. ents Committee is requested to assess, for the purposes e reinstatement of a licence or limited licence, the (a) assess the applicant's knowledge and understanding of the current laws and standards governing the practice of professional engineering; and (b) determine whether the applicant's knowledge and understanding is sufficient to warrant the reinstatement of his or her licence or limited licence and so advise the Registrar.
+13. ents Committee is requested to assess, for the purposes e reinstatement of a licence or limited licence, the (a) assess the applicant's knowledge and understanding of the current latestandards governing the practice of professional engineering; and (b) determine whether the applicant's knowledge and understanding is warrant the reinstatement of his or her licence or limited licence an the Registrar.
 O. Reg.
 143/08, s.
-6. (3) For the purpose of carrying out its duties, the Experience Requirements Committee may, in the discretion of the Committee and on its own initiative, interview the applicant.
-R.R.O.
+6. nent of his or her licence or limited licence and so advise (3) For the purpose of carrying out its duties, the Experience Requirements Committee may, in the discretion of the Committee and on its own initiative, interview the applicar R.R.O.
 1990, Reg.
 941, s.
-41 (3).
-(4) The Committee shall interview the applicant if there is a question raised with respect to the ability of the applicant to communicate adequately in the English language.
+41 (3). the applicant if there is a question raised with respect to nunicate adequately in the English language.
 R.R.O.
-1990, Reg.
-941, s.
-41 (4).
-Terms of Reference [Key duties] may be required : cants through file review and by personal interview as (a) To determine if experience requirements under the Regulations has been met; (b) To recommend to the Academic Requirements Committee (ARC) how experience can be taken into account in assigning of examinations; (c) To interview applicants where there is a question of the ability to communicate effectively in English; (d) In the case of reinstatement - to assess applicant's knowledge and understanding of the current laws and standards governing the practice of professional engineering as per ERC guidelines.
-To advise the Registrar with respect to the foregoing.
-(Mandate approved in principle by Council).
-Equity and Diversity vas made available to the ERC members for training and nembers are required to complete the module before - 10300100 pulposes.
-All liew LNO I Page 1 of 3
+Terms of Reference [Key duties] To assess the experience of applic may be required : cants through file review and by personal interview as (b) To recommend to the Aca can be taken into account (c) To interview applicants wheffectively in English; (d) In the case of reinstateme of the current laws and state engineering as per ERC g e requirements under the Regulations has been met; demic Requirements Committee (ARC) how experience in assigning of examinations; here there is a question of the ability to communicate and - to assess applicant's knowledge and understanding andards governing the practice of professional uidelines.
+Cut to the foregoing.
+(Mandate approved in principle by Equity and Diversity The Equity and Diversity Module was made available to the ERC members for training and resource purposes.
+All new ERC members are required to complete the module before resource purposes.
+All flew ERC I nembers are required to complete the module before